pomppa/medusa-docker/README.md

 $ git clone git@github.com:pomppa/medusa.git
 ```

-to build and run
+if you run it for the first time, you need to build the images

 ```
 $ docker compose up --build
 ```

-to run
+after building the images you can run with

 ```
 $ docker compose up
 ```

+### development mode

+by default following ports are assigned (locahost):

+- storefront: 8000
+- backend: 9000
+- admin: 7001
+- postgres: 5432
+- redis: 6379 (redis://cache)

-## cli commands
+### cli commands

 connect to postgres